-Introducing Aeroscope, the world's first wireless oscilloscope probe.
-Remotely measure any analog signal up to 100 MHz bandwidth.
-Captured data is streamed to your iPad, iPhone, or Android device.
+Introducing Aeroscope 100, a low-cost portable wireless oscilloscope probe with 100 MSPS sample rate.
+Remotely measure any analog signal up to 20 MHz bandwidth.
+Captured data is streamed to your iPad or iPhone.

 Perfect for working on robotics and drones.
 Troubleshoot circuits in their natural environment, not on the bench.

 Small, Lightweight, Portable.
 Experience maximum performance in a minimal package.
-Easily embeddable, but optimized for hand use with 500 million samples per second between your finger tips.
+Easily embeddable, but optimized for hand use.

 - Measurable Input Voltage Range: +/- 40 V

 - Wireless Range: 200+ ft / 60+ m